LukeGrahamLandry/franca/devlog.md

+## (Oct 18)

+- (wasm) fix exporting a CodegenTask.Bounce
+- (json.fr) dumb eating an extra character after a string so it didn't work if theres no white space before the end token. added a test.
+- parse_json: structs use default field value when not provided

 ## (Oct 17)

 - failed at making prospero optimise_intervals know that mul with same arguments can't output a negative number.